Determinantal Sieving: Preliminaries

 \subsection{Linear matroids}

 We review the essentials of matroid theory, with a focus on linear matroids.
-For more background, see Oxley~\cite{OxleyBook2} and Marx~\cite{Marx09-matroid}.
+For more background, see Oxley~\cite{OxleyBook} and Marx~\cite{Marx09-matroid}.
 A \emph{matroid} is a pair $M=(V,\cI)$ where $V$ is the ground set and $\cI \subseteq 2^V$ a set of \emph{independent sets} in $M$, subject to the following axioms: \begin{enumerate} \item $\emptyset \in \cI$ \item If $B \in \cI$ and $A \subset B$ then $A \in \cI$ \item For any $A, B \in \cI$ such that $|A|<|B|$ there exists an element $x \in B \setminus A$ such that $(A+x) \in \cI$. \end{enumerate} A \emph{basis} of a matroid $M$ is a maximal independent set.
 The \emph{rank} $r(M)$ of $M$ is the cardinality of a basis of $M$.
 A \emph{linear matroid} is a matroid $M$ represented by a matrix $A$ with column set $V$, such that a set $S \subseteq V$ is independent in $M$ if and only if the set of columns of $A$ indexed by $S$ is linearly independent.
 We review some useful matroid constructions, expanded from the introduction.
-All of the matroids below can be represented over fields of characteristic 2, although in some cases the only known methods for efficiently constructing a representation are randomized. \begin{itemize} \item A \emph{uniform matroid} $U_{n,k}$ is the matroid $M=(V,\cI)$ where $\cI=\binom{V}{\leq k}$ (for $|V|=n$), i.e., a set is independent if and only if it has cardinality at most $k$.
+All the matroids below can be represented over fields of characteristic 2, although in some cases the only known methods for efficiently constructing a representation are randomized. \begin{itemize} \item A \emph{uniform matroid} $U_{n,k}$ is the matroid $M=(V,\cI)$ where $\cI=\binom{V}{\leq k}$ (for $|V|=n$), i.e., a set is independent if and only if it has cardinality at most $k$.
+It is well-known that a Vandermonde matrix $A \in \mathbb{F}^{k \times n}$ defined by $A[i,j] = a_j^{i-1}$, where $a_j$'s are all distinct, gives a representation of a uniform matroid.

 \item A \emph{partition matroid} $M=(V,\cI)$ is defined by a partition $V=V_1 \cup \ldots \cup V_d$ of the ground set and a list of capacities $(c_i)_{i=1}^d$.
 A set $S \subseteq V$ is independent if and only if $|S \cap V_i| \leq c_i$ for every $i \in [d]$.